toysrtommy/string-labs-www/_posts/2016-11-16-epicenter.en.md

 youtube: https://www.youtube.com/embed/fzG9L4Ry6O4
 ---

-On this Epicenter episode, Tom and Dominic shared our quest for building a massively scalable decentralized cloud - from the underlying crypto:3 protocol techniques such as Threshold Relay Chain that forms the basis of DFINITY, why governance issues matter, and how “Blockchain Nervous System” could offer rapid protocol upgrades without danger of fragmentation.
+On this Epicenter episode, Tom and Dominic shared our quest for building a massively scalable decentralized cloud - including the underlying crypto:3 protocol techniques such as Threshold Relay Chain which is at core of DFINITY, why governance matter to mass adoption of blockchain, and how “Blockchain Nervous System” could multiply speed of protocol iteration without fragmenting the community.
 Finally, they discussed why it’s crucial for private and public blockchains to be able to work together.

 Highlights: